Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 `2019-`
 __Mathematics Tutor, University of North Texas__

-* Tutors fellow students in a multitude of math courses, learning how to Illustrate and convey complex concepts to others effectively.
+&nbsp; &nbsp; Tutors fellow students in a multitude of math courses, learning how to &nbsp; &nbsp; Illustrate and convey complex concepts to others effectively.

 `2012-18`
 __United States Army, National Guard__